atsoc1993/Algorand_Discord_Bots_Tutorial_Series/SimpleReactApp/readme.md

 ![image](https://github.com/atsoc1993/Algorand_Discord_Bots_Tutorial_Series/assets/144640214/50567547-2025-46e5-97bb-cd9cfecaac69)

-You should now be able to click the button and see all the block transaction IDs pour in!
+## You should now be able to click the button and see all the block transaction IDs pour in and display on your front-end with every button click!